phildiderichsen/MeMo-Fraktur-OCR-code/README.md

 - In the "Upload input" box, browse to select the files in `tt_input`.
 - Click "Specify the required result".
 - Select:
-  - Type of content: tokens
+  - Type of content: text
   - Format: plain
   - Historical period: late modern
   - Appearance: unnormalised